John Farrow: Film noir and westerns

 In 1947, Farrow made one of his most highly regarded films, the noir The Big Clock (1948) with Ray Milland and O'Sullivan.
 He was reunited with Ladd for a military drama, Beyond Glory (1948), then returned to noir with Night Has a Thousand Eyes (1948), starring Edward G. Robinson from a Cornell Woolrich novel, and Alias Nick Beal (1949), with Milland.

-As a change of pace he produced and directed a comedy with Betty Hutton, Red, Hot and Blue (1949), followed by a popular Western with Milland, Copper Canyon (1950).
+As a change of pace, he produced and directed a comedy with Betty Hutton, Red, Hot and Blue (1949), followed by a popular Western with Milland, Copper Canyon (1950).
 Farrow did some uncredited work on the Alan Ladd Western, Red Mountain (1951), when William Dieterle fell ill.
 He also published a history of the papacy, Pageant of the Popes (1950).

-For Howard Hughes at RKO he directed Robert Mitchum in a noir, Where Danger Lives (1950).
-Hughes liked Farrow's work enough to hire him again for His Kind of Woman (1951), also with Mitchum, although the film would be extensively re-shot by Richard Fleischer.
+For Howard Hughes at RKO, he directed Robert Mitchum in a noir, Where Danger Lives (1950).
+Hughes liked Farrow's work enough to hire him again for His Kind of Woman (1951), also with Mitchum, although the film was extensively reshot by Richard Fleischer.

-Back at Paramount he made Submarine Command (1951) with William Holden.
-He wound up his contract with a final movie with Ladd, Botany Bay (1952), a half-successful attempt to repeat Two Years to the Mast.
+Back at Paramount, he made Submarine Command (1951) with William Holden.
+He wound up his contract with a final movie with Ladd, Botany Bay (1952), a half-successful attempt to repeat Two Years Before the Mast.
 It was one of his few movies to have a connection to his native Australia.

 Freelancer

 Farrow directed Robert Taylor and Ava Gardner in the MGM Western, Ride, Vaquero!
 (1953), which was a hit.
 He made two produced by John Wayne for Wayne's company, Batjac: Plunder of the Sun (1953), an adventure story with Glenn Ford, and Hondo (1953) with Wayne, from a story by Louis L'Amour; the latter especially was popular at the box office.

 He made A Bullet Is Waiting (1954) at Columbia, then he had another big hit with Wayne, The Sea Chase (1955), where Wayne played a German sea captain in World War II.
-The early part of the film was set in Sydney, Australia, although not filmed there.
+The early part of the film was set in Sydney, although not filmed there.

-Farrow was the original director of Around the World in 80 Days (1956) but was fired by producer Michael Todd shortly after filming commenced.
-However Farrow remained credited for his contribution to the screenplay, which won an Oscar in 1956.
+Farrow was the original director of Around the World in 80 Days (1956), but was fired by producer Michael Todd shortly after filming commenced, but Farrow remained credited for his contribution to the screenplay, which won an Oscar in 1956.

 He also published a collection of poetry and a biography of Sir Thomas More.